Get started with data sets

 Desired access Capability Action Scope Write to a specific write-protected data set datasets owner dataSetId

 Set the governance status to define if the data set is Governed or Ungoverned.

-Governed data sets have a designated owner and follows the governance processes for data in your organization.
+Governed data sets have a designated owner and follow the governance processes for data in your organization.

 Ungoverned data sets indicate to users that the data may not be reliable.
-If you want to use data from an ungoverned data set, we recommend that you first contact the owner or creator of the data set to learn more about the data.
+If you want to use data from an ungoverned data set, we recommend contacting the owner or creator of the data set to learn more about the data.

-You can archive data sets to hide them from the Console UI and make the data set unavailable to users.
-The data set and the data it contains is not deleted, and you can always restore archived data sets later.
+You can archive data sets to hide them from the user interface and make the data set unavailable to users.
+The data set and the data it contains won't be deleted, and you can always restore archived data sets later.

 Data lineage helps you be confident that the data in a data set is reliable.
-On the lineage tab for a each data set you can see who has created a data set, where the data comes from, and how the data has been processed.
-Data lineage to understand where data originates from.
+On the lineage tab for each data set, you can see who has created a data set, where the data comes from, and how the data has been processed.